Gordian split links in the Gehring ropelength problem: Bounds on ropelength

 \begin{thm} Let $C$ be a closed curve, $p$ a point in the convex hull of $C$, $K$ the $p$-cone of $C$.
 Let $r\geq 0$ and let $x_1,x_2,\dots,x_n \in K$ be the vertices of a convex polygon $P \subseteq K$, such that $ \dist(x_i,C)\geq r$ for all $i=1,\dots,n$.
 Then

-\end{thm} In \cite{TopAndPhysLinkTheoryDist}, Coward and Hass prove a version of this theorem for the case where $C$ is a $\mathcal{C}^1$ curve, where $n=2$, and where $r=2$.
-Their proof easily generalizes to a proof for the statement with arbitrary $n$ and $r$.
-By approximating arbitrary rectifiable curves by $\mathcal{C}^1$ curves, we get our desired result.
-For $n=2$, we get the following version of this theorem. \begin{prop} Let $C$ be a closed curve, $p \in \conv(C)$, $K$ the $p$-cone of $C$.
+\end{thm} \begin{proof} If $C$ is not rectifiable, the statement is trivial.
+Suppose therefore that $C$ is rectifiable.
+The argument of \cite[Lemma 2.2]{GordianUnlinks} shows that the cone angle of $K$ at $p$ is at least $2\pi$.
+Although the result is stated there for center-of-mass spanning disks, its proof only uses that $p\in\conv(C)$.
+Extending the rays of $K$ beyond $C$ therefore gives a complete $CAT(0)$ cone surface.
+Coward and Hass establish the corresponding boundary-length estimate on such surfaces in \cite[Proposition 2.1 and the subsequent remark]{TopAndPhysLinkTheoryDist}.
+Replacing their triangle by $P$ and projecting radially onto circles of radius $r$, their argument gives \end{proof} For $n=2$, we get the following version of this theorem. \begin{prop} Let $C$ be a closed curve, $p \in \conv(C)$, $K$ the $p$-cone of $C$.
 Let $r\geq 0$ and let $x,y \in K$ be such that $\dist(x,C),\dist(y,C) \geq r$.
-Then \end{prop} We will use this result for $r=1$ or for $r=1-\varepsilon$ for small $\varepsilon$.
+Then \end{prop} We will use this result for $r=1$ in \propref{proposition: main inequality without epsilons} and for $r=1-\varepsilon$ in \propref{proposition: main inequality with epsilons.}, for small $\varepsilon$.